jorenberg/NobelDB/pub/README.md

 <b>Years without Nobel Prizes</b>
 <br/><br/>
 Since the start, in 1901, there are some years when the Nobel Prizes have not been awarded.
 The total number of times are <b>49</b>. <i>Most of them during World War I (1914 - 1918) and II (1939 - 1945)</i>.

+<b>Why, I was thinking?</b><br/><br/>A common problem in a data mining task is that often in a dataset there are certain attributes with missing or incorrect permissible values.
+So, this renders the dataset imbalanced.
+Missing data handling is an important preparation step for most data discrimination or mining tasks.
+Inappropriate treatment of missing data may cause large errors or false results.